Patent medicine: Surviving consumer products

-A number of brands of consumer products that date from the patent medicine era are still on the market and available today.
+Many brands of consumer products that date from the patent medicine era are still on the market and available today.
 Their ingredients may have changed from the original formulas; the claims made for the benefits they offer have typically been seriously revised, but in general at least some of them have genuine medical uses.
 These brands include:

 Lydia Pinkham's Herb Medicine (circa 1875) remains on the market today.